Famous Graphic Designers Who Turned Contemporary Design into Art

 Alan Fletcher

 Deemed “the godfather of British modern design”, Alan Fletcher had a stellar career and ground-breaking typography and poster designs.
-Throughout his career, he worked for high-esteemed design studios like Pentagram, as well as his co-owned design firm Fletcher/Forbes/Gill.
+Throughout his career, he worked for high-esteemed design studios like Pentagram, as well as his co-owned graphic design agency Fletcher/Forbes/Gill.
 He worked on his book on graphic design, “The Art of Looking Sideways”, for 18 years.
 He has also published a book of his designs called “Beware of Wet Paint”.

 Some of his most famous works include the Victoria & Albert museum logo, a now-retired logo for Reuters, as well as the logo for the Institute of Directors.